opws/opws-dataset/CONTRIBUTING.md

   reset:
     flow:
       request:
+        form:
+          account:
             accepts: email # Does the reset page accept email address, or username?
+          captcha:
-        captcha: word # Is there a captcha?
+            type: word # Is there a captcha?
       response:
         email:
           sender: sender@example.com # What address does a reset email come from?